-Morten T. Hansen is a management professor at the University of California, Berkeley (School of Information) and at INSEAD, France.
+Morten T. Hansen is the co-author of Great By Choice and the author of Collaboration.
+He is the founder of the Center for Corporate Transformation, Inc. Morten is a management professor at the University of California, Berkeley (School of Information) and at INSEAD, France.
 Formerly a professor at the Harvard Business School, he holds a Ph.D. from the Graduate School of Business at Stanford University, where he was a Fulbright scholar and received the Jaedicke award for outstanding academic performance.
-Morten has also been a management consultant with the Boston Consulting Group in London, Stockholm and San Francisco, and is a frequent keynote speaker.
-Learn More
+Morten has also been a senior management consultant with the Boston Consulting Group in London, Stockholm and San Francisco.

 Why do some companies thrive in uncertainty, even chaos, and others do not?
 Based on nine years of research, Jim Collins (author of Good to Great) and Morten Hansen enumerate the principles for building a truly great enterprise in unpredictable, tumultuous, and fast-moving times.